orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - noticing of runtime inconsistencies from some perspective ; adjustable
 - detach all connections into single one, what's this interpretation , move some connections to ignorant ref only,
+- Multiplier edge, ring addition
+- Only branch in the direction your going, not on top/below just create rhat pocket ref like that
 -
 ##### "Binary"
 just list a few possible ways of constructing it.